 - Practice positive emotions by reenacting fun celebrations such as birthdays or family outings that the child has enjoyed.

 - Practice negative emotions such as anger in an acceptable way that makes the child feel safe such as labelling when something in play makes you angry.

 - Dr. Andrea Davis’ co-authored book gives a great example: if you are playing with characters and your child takes yours from you, you can exclaim “No!
 No!
 No!
 Angry!
 Angry!
-Angry!” so the child sees you are comfortable with your angry, which gives the child permission to be comfortable with his/her anger as well.
+Angry!” so the child sees you are comfortable with your angry, which gives the child permission to be comfortable with their anger as well.

 - Practice taking turns being the one who sets limits in play, such as putting bad guys in jail, making dolls go to bed early, and so on.
 Developmental psychologist Dr. Gordon Neufeld says that children must feel safe so to be able to practice real life in play without consequences.
 That is, there is no right or wrong in play and you want to give your child the freedom to play out any emotions without judging.
 The more they can practice negative emotions in play and experiment with pushing the limits of what is acceptable, the less likely they will struggle with these emotions and boundaries in real life.

 - Dr. Andrea Davis’ co-authored book suggests exploring the following additional themes in play with your child:

 - POSITIVE: Nurturance and dependence, curiosity, power and assertiveness, desire, pride and competence, love, admiration and adoration